ForestAdmin/lumber/README.md

 `$ lumber [command]`

-- `generate`      generate your back office based on your database schema
+- `generate`      generate the back office of your web application based on the database schema
 - `update`        update your models's definition according to your database schema
 - `deploy`        deploy your back office application to production
 - `user`          show your current logged user